javascript-queen/Skillfactory_DS_MA_project_1/README.md

 ### 4. Results

 Eventually, the algorithm finds the best guess in less than 20 attempts.
-The average is 1 attempt according to the computation.
+The average is 7 attempts according to the computation.

 ### 5. Conclusions